 Class A misdemeanors are punishable by up to 364 days in jail and a $2,500 fine.
 Stalking, violation of a protective order, sexual battery, and criminal mischief are examples of class A misdemeanors.

 Under Utah's laws, class B misdemeanors are punishable by up to six months in jail and a $1,000 fine.
 Criminal trespass, assault, petty theft, and cyberharassment are class B misdemeanors in Utah.

 A conviction in Utah for a class C misdemeanor can result in up to 90 days in jail and a fine of up to $750.
-Class C misdemeanors are the least serious crimes under Utah’s laws.
-(Utah Code Ann. § § 76-3-204, 76-3-301.)
+Driving on a suspended license, giving a false name to police, and failing to disperse are class C misdemeanors.

-Any criminal conviction, even a misdemeanor conviction, can have serious consequences, which can last long after the defendant has served a jail sentence or paid a fine.
-If you are charged with any crime, you should contact a local criminal defense attorney in Utah.
-An attorney can tell you how your case is likely to fare in court and how to best protect your rights.
+Any criminal conviction, even for a misdemeanor, can have serious consequences that can last long after the defendant has served a jail sentence or paid a fine.
+If you are charged with any crime, contact an experienced local criminal defense attorney.

 (Utah Code §§ 76-1-302, 76-3-201, 76-3-203.1, 76-3-203.3, 76-3-204, 76-3-205, 76-3-301, 76-3-301.7, 77-2-9, 77-36-1.1, 77-36-2.7 (2022).)